Heewon Lee

 Email Heewon Lee

-Heewon Lee is an industrial designer and design educator with a strong focus on creating and facilitating design education programs within humanitarian and developmental contexts.
-As a member of the MIT D-Lab Humanitarian Innovation team, Heewon's primary mission is centered around building creative capacity among refugee boys, girls, and women in Athens, Greece through his collaboration with the local NGO Faros.
+Heewon Lee is an industrial designer and educator deeply committed to utilizing design education for humanitarian and developmental purposes.
+As a member of the MIT D-Lab Humanitarian Innovation team, Heewon focuses on designing and managing projects aimed at enhancing creative capacity among youth in low-resource settings.

-Originating from South Korea, Heewon pursued a master's degree in Interaction Design at the Umeå Institute of Design.
-He further expanded his academic journey by undertaking PhD coursework at the Korea Advanced Institute of Science & Technology (KAIST).
-Over the years, he has actively engaged in projects encompassing product design, interaction design, and graphic design.
+Originally from South Korea, Heewon completed a master's degree in Interaction Design at the Umeå Institute of Design and later engaged in PhD coursework at the Korea Advanced Institute of Science & Technology (KAIST).
+Throughout his career, he has been involved in diverse projects encompassing product design, interaction design, and graphic design.